Bothy Folk Club 7th Feb 2010

 FolkWorld

 The English duo Dave Ellis and Boo Howard just released their second record called Amber.
 Dave Ellis already released his first solo record in the seventies on the Sonet label.
 Their first album which I never heard, has been compared with the early work of Gregson and Collister.
 When I compare these two duo's I'm afraid that I even prefer Ellis and Howard.
 The singing of Boo Howard is very intense and a bit melancholic.
 But the strongest part of Amber is the instrumentation.
 Sober and intense the instruments support the lead vocal to a higher level.
-Weak point of this cd would be some of the lyrics.
+Weak point of this CD would be some of the lyrics.
 The song Amsterdam is the best example of this.
-"Cos all the sex and drugs in Amsterdam can't give me inspiration like my baby can" This is almost to much to take serious, but maybe this song is meant to be cynical? please note that I'm Dutch and born in Amsterdam so maybe you should not take me to serious Nevertheless, this album sounds fine and will hopefully find it's way to all the lovers of male/female duo folk.
+"Cos all the sex and drugs in Amsterdam can't give me inspiration like my baby can" This is almost to much to take serious, but maybe this song is meant to be cynical?
+Please note that I'm Dutch and born in Amsterdam so maybe you should not take me to serious Nevertheless, this album sounds fine and will hopefully find it's way to all the lovers of male/female duo folk.

 |